SonyaMoisset/MOOC-JS-Responsive-Website-Development-and-Design-Specialization/README.md

 ### 02/02/2016
 - Review Week 3 | Beginning JavaScript in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript
+- Review Week 4 | Going deeper into JavaScript in Course 1 | Responsive Website Basics: Code with HTML, CSS, and JavaScript